reiryuki/Miui-Core-Magisk-Module/README.md

 ## Descriptions
 - System core framework of Miui ROM ported for non-Miui ROM as a dependency of any Miui apps (non-Play Store version) Magisk modules.
-- For developers, your Miui app must declare these lines after `<application />` in the AndroidManifest.xml if you want to load classes from this Miui Core: (Do not do this if your app have it's own classes!)
+- For Magisk module developers, your Miui app must declare these lines after `<application />` in the AndroidManifest.xml if you want to load classes from this Miui Core: (Do not do this if your app have it's own classes!)

   `<uses-library android:name="com.miui.core" android:required="false" />`